xeniyandkn/shipping-container-decision-tool/README.md

 - Implement unit tests, integration tests, and end-to-end tests to ensure the reliability and stability of the application.
 Tools like Jest, React Testing Library, and Cypress can be used for testing.
 - Set up CI/CD pipelines to automate the build, test, and deployment processes.
 - Integrate monitoring and analytics tools (e.g., Google Analytics, Sentry) to track application performance, detect errors, and gather insights into user behavior.
-- As well as component-based architecture, responsiveness, single page application, etc.
+- As well as component-based architecture, responsiveness, single page application (using React Router for client-side routing), etc.